MYSOLEAS/laravel-soleaspay-plugin/README.md

 ```

-You can also get payment links.
+You can also get payment links from [soleaspay](https://soleaspay.com) platform.
 For this you must send the following information:
 * __type__ (billing, tiping) ;
 * __instance__ ;
 * __amount__ ;